-The Climate Science for Service Partnership Brazil (CSSP Brazil) is a research programme that will support the development of capability to underpin services to inform decision makers in climate mitigation and adaptation strategy, supporting climate and weather resilient economic development and social welfare.
+The Climate Science for Service Partnership (CSSP) Brazil is a research project that supports collaboration between the UK and Brazil.
+It aims to develop capability to inform decision makers in climate mitigation and adaptation strategy and to underpin services to support climate and weather resilient economic development and social welfare.

 Through CSSP Brazil we are building strong, sustainable partnerships with Brazil's National Institute for Space Research (INPE), National Institute for Amazon Research (INPA) and the National Centre for Monitoring and Early Warning of Natural Disasters (CEMADEN), and other key UK and Brazilian scientific institutes.

 The overarching aims of CSSP Brazil are to:

 - underpin capability in climate modelling in Brazil;